TFSA Explained: The Ultimate Guide

 The TFSA is designed to be a flexible investment account that allows the account owner to withdraw money from the account at any time and not pay taxes.

-The premise of the account is that you use after-tax income, so when you deposit money into the account, you can also withdraw it tax-free.
+The account’s premise is that you use after-tax income, so when you deposit money into it, you can also withdraw it tax-free.

-The benefit is that you avoid taxes on capital gain, interest, and dividends on the money that is saved or invested in the account.
+The benefit is that you avoid taxes on capital gain, interest, and dividends on money saved or invested in the account.

 Benefits of the TFSA

-As mentioned, the biggest benefit of the TFSA is that your assets can grow tax-free inside the account and unleash the power of compound growth.
+As mentioned, the biggest benefit of the TFSA is that your assets can grow tax-free inside the account, unleashing the power of compound growth.

 Inside the TFSA account, you can hold all of the same investments you could under the RRSP, including publicly traded stocks, bonds, mutual funds, and real estate investment trusts (REITs).

-Because of the tax-free benefit of the account, you can invest in a stock, watch it grow, earn dividends, and then withdraw any earnings on the stocks at any time and not pay taxes on the capital gains.
+Because of the account’s tax-free benefit, you can invest in a stock, watch it grow, earn dividends, and then withdraw any earnings at any time and not pay taxes on the capital gains.
 This represents significant potential savings for investors.

-With its introduction, the TFSA has become a strong competitor to the RRSP in tax-free growth.
-Both are great vehicles and you need to understand the usage for the long and short-term.
+With its introduction, the TFSA has become a strong competitor to the RRSP in terms of tax-free growth.
+Both are great vehicles, and you need to understand their usage for the long and short term.

 The Rules of the TFSA